Georges7Haddad/Chat-Service/README.md

 ##  Stores

-**Profile Store** which implements the get, add, update and delete functions that communicate with the azure table.
+**Profile Store**, which implements the get, add, update and delete functions that communicate with the azure table.

 **Image Store**, which implements the download and upload functions that communicate with the blob storage.